Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 • If your business is already listed, you need to claim it.
 If it isn’t, click “Add your business to Google”

-• Follow the steps to enter your info and verify ownership (In most cases, Google will send you a postcard with a verification code, but sometimes you may get a phone call instead)
+• Follow the steps to enter your info and verify ownership (In most cases, Google will send you a postcard with a verification code, but sometimes you may get a phone call instead).
+Verification is crucial.
+Until you’re verified, your listing may be hidden or incomplete.

 Step 2: Choose the Right Business Categories